-S. 369's blanket ban would prohibit numerous terms that parties commonly include in settlements of patent infringement litigation and that are procompetitive or competitively neutral.
-For example, including the following terms in such settlements automatically would violate the antitrust law:
+The Patent Settlement Provisions of H.R.
+4899 would have a chilling effect on the usage of numerous terms that parties commonly include in settlements of patent infringement litigation and that are procompetitive or competitively neutral.
+For example, including the following terms in such settlements automatically would be presumed illegal:

-- global settlement of litigations between the parties on the same drug in other countries; - settlement of litigation between the parties relating to other drugs; - general release of all claims regarding the drug; - cross-licensing of other patents; - payment of attorneys' fees of the generic drug manufacturer; - patent licensing with a more favorable royalty rate than previously offered; and - surrender of a claim for money damages
+- global settlement of litigations between the parties on the same drug in other countries; - settlement of litigation between the parties relating to other drugs; - general release of all claims regarding the drug; - cross-licensing of other patents; - patent licensing with a more favorable royalty rate than previously offered; and - surrender of a claim for money damages.